Tabletop Exercises: How These Practice Sessions Improve Your Incident Response Plan & Ready Your Team

 The only prerequisite of a tabletop exercise is an established incident response plan.
 Without an incident response plan in place, there will be nothing to test throughout the tabletop exercise.
 An incident response plan is “a set of instructions to help IT staff detect, respond to, and recover from network security incidents.
 These types of plans address issues like cybercrime, data loss, and service outages that threaten daily work.”

 Instead of testing your actual cyber security methods, a tabletop exercise is a test of your business’s response policies, your business’s knowledge of those policies, and the efficacy of those policies.
-In addition, a tabletop exercise is a test of your business’s ability to communicate with one another and to outside parties.
+In addition, a tabletop exercise is a test of your business’s ability to communicate with one another and with outside parties.
 Not only does a tabletop exercise test your procedures, but it also provides your team with valuable practice within a safe and controlled environment.

 How Often Should Tabletop Exercises Be Conducted?

 Throughout the tabletop exercise, any gaps in your current incident response plan will be identified so they can be addressed and improved upon in the future.
-As these exercises represent a point in time, tabletop exercises should be completed regularly as a consistent check in.
+As these exercises represent a point in time, tabletop exercises should be completed regularly as a consistent check-in.

 Next Steps: Test, Review & Improve Your Incident Response Plan

-Some businesses may complete tabletop exercises only to remain in compliance.
-However, these exercises provide your organization with valuable information that can significantly improve your cyber security posture, your processes and procedures, and your team’s communication abilities.
+These exercises provide your organization with valuable information that can significantly improve your cyber security posture, your processes and procedures, and your team’s communication abilities.